HEATlab/Prob-in-Ctrl/README.md

 The main structure of the constraints remains the same accross most of the programs, but there are many different types of objective functions used.
 ##### Details
 This files contains 4 different LPs (Original LP has two different kinds objectives).
-* *Original LP (with naive objective function) :* In this LP, we are minimizing the sum of contingent intervals shrinked.
+* *Original LP (with naive objective function)*: In this LP, we are minimizing the sum of contingent intervals shrinked.
-* *Original LP :* In this LP, we are minimizing the sum of contingent intervals shrinked divided by original length of the contingent intervals.
+* *Original LP*: In this LP, we are minimizing the sum of contingent intervals shrinked divided by original length of the contingent intervals.
-* *Proportion LP :* In this LP, we are shrinking all contingent edges by the same proportion, and we are minimizing the proportion shrinked.
+* *Proportion LP*: In this LP, we are shrinking all contingent edges by the same proportion, and we are minimizing the proportion shrinked.
-* *Maximin LP :* In this LP, we are maximizing the minimum amount we can shrink from a contingent edge.
+* *Maximin LP*: In this LP, we are maximizing the minimum amount we can shrink from a contingent edge.
-* *Minimax LP :* In this LP, we are minimizing the maximum amount we can shrink from a contingent edge.
+* *Minimax LP*: In this LP, we are minimizing the maximum amount we can shrink from a contingent edge.

-Through experiments, we discovered the second one (*Origin LP*) is the best approximation to the actual degree of strong controllability, and it was what we used for empirical testing later.
+Through experiments, we discovered that the *Original LP* was the best approximation for the degree of strong controllability.
+This method is referred to in our paper as the DSC-LP.

 #### probability.py